dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 Writing stubs is important to guarantee permanent urls as Dendron will randomize stub ids whenever Dendron restarts.

-### Github Options
+### GitHub Options

 #### gh_edit_link

 - default: true
-  Show a edit on github link at the bottom of the page
+  Show a edit on GitHub link at the bottom of the page

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/publish.edit-on-github.jpg)